parsonsmatt/parsonsmatt.github.io/_posts/2017-04-26-basic_type_level_programming_in_haskell.markdown

 Next up, we need the key as a string.
 Which means we need to use `symbolVal`, which takes a `proxy s` and returns the `String` associated with the `s` provided that `s` is a `KnownSymbol`.
-We also need to turn on `ScopedTypeVariables` langauge extension, because otherwise the type signature thinks the new variables are fresh.

 ```haskell
 instance (Show a, KnownSymbol s)